bndw/len.to/content/post/index_wa.md

 before climbing out of last night's accommodation.
 I don't always sleep in the back of friends' trucks in hotel parking lots, but when I do it's after a wedding.
-I snagged a cup of orange juice from the continental breakfast spread in the lobby and drove back to Seattle.
+I snagged a cup of orange juice from the lobby and drove back to Seattle.

 One failed nap attempt and half hour later I was invited to join a few friends in Index, Washington.
 They'd made the trip to Seattle for the wedding but wisely